-Learn to Identify Eurasian Collared Doves
+Learn to Identify a Eurasian Collared-Dove

-Favorite Foods and Nesting Habits
+Foods and Nesting Habits

-Eurasian collared doves tend to make their homes in urban and suburban areas but stay away from large cities.
+Eurasian collared-doves tend to make their homes in urban and suburban areas but stay away from large cities.
 They are not timid and are tolerant of humans.
 These doves will visit your bird feeder, mostly feeding on the seed that falls to the ground.
 They also eat insects as well, but grains are their favorite food.

 In areas with mild winters, they breed year round and average 3 to 4 broods per year, laying two eggs at a time on a stick nest.
 The female incubates the eggs at night, while the male sits on them during the day.
 The male and female are very similar in appearance and difficult to tell apart from the other.
 They are almost always seen in pairs and mate for life.

 Next, learn more about baby mourning doves and mourning dove nests.